splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/04-files-shell.md

 :::tip[Argument?]
 An **argument** is the term we use to provide data for a command to use.
 This is derived from the notion of [mathematical arguments](https://softwareengineering.stackexchange.com/questions/186293/why-are-actual-parameters-called-arguments#:~:text=%22Formal%22%20parameters%20(also%20known,above%20to%20prevent%20any%20confusion.)).
+When a command can be provided with an argument we say that it **accepts** the argument.
 :::

 :::tip[Read the friendly manual]